LinioIT/dynamic-form-bundle/README.md

             validators:
 ```
 ###Options
-Field options are the same as symfony, refer to the documentationtet
+Field options are the same as symfony, refer to the documentation

 ###Transformers